Developing Artist Grants for Performing Arts Students

 Process

-On the first work day after we receive a nomination, we immediately give the candidate access to the online system to complete the application form.
-Please ask them to check their Junk mail.
+Shortly after we receive a nomination, we give the candidate access to the online system to complete the application form.
+Please ask them to check their junk mail.

 Candidate applications include audition materials.
 You may work with your candidate to complete the online forms and upload audition videos.